Signed in as:

 Like all of our climbing vacations, this trip is a perfect opportunity to come alone or with a friend or partner, and to learn new skills, push your limits, work on your lead or multi-pitch game, or just enjoy the ride.

 El Potrero Chico is located just outside the small town of Hidalgo, and is quiet, gorgeous, and a world away from any security issues that may concern travelers in other parts of the country.
-The US-Mexico border has also remained open throughout the pandemic, and there are no issues whatsoever with traveling to Mexico at present.

 We do, however, ask that all trip participants be vaccinated against Covid-19 by the time the trip begins.